nose-devs/nose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

   but be aware that under python 2.6, the multprocess plugin is not re-entrant.
 For example, when running nose with the plugin active, you can't use subprocess to launch another copy of nose that also uses the multiprocess plugin.
-This is why this test fails under python 2.6 when run with the --processes switch.
+This is why this test is skipped under python 2.6 when run with the --processes switch.